kavinksm/codedeploy/README.md

 >	service codedeploy-agent status

-8. Select Codedeploy and Create New Application
+8. Select Codedeploy and Create New Application.
-	i.
-Provide Application Name and Deployment Group Name ii.
-Provide any key and value which is same for all EC2 instances used for deployment of this application. iii.
-Provide the type of deployment config and Service Role ARN as role-codedeploy iv.
-Select Deploy New revision and Select Git for deployment and proceed with deploy.
+8.1.
+Provide Application Name and Deployment Group Name.
+8.2	Provide any key and value which is same for all EC2 instances used for deployment of this application.
+8.3	Provide the type of deployment config and Service Role ARN as role-codedeploy.
+8.4	Select Deploy New revision and Select Git for deployment and proceed with deploy.

 #Reference Video.

 >https://www.youtube.com/watch?v=qZa5JXmsWZs

-#Reference Project
+#Reference Project.

 >https://github.com/andrewpuch/code_deploy_example/